 Online Master of Science in Applied Finance

-Elevate Your Career with a Master’s Degree in Applied Finance
+Elevate Your Career with an Online Master’s Degree in Applied Finance

 An advanced degree in Applied Finance can set you apart in today’s complex capital markets, positioning you for leadership opportunities and advancing your career in the financial sector.
 The Master of Science in Applied Finance at the University of Michigan-Flint is offered in a 100% online asynchronous format, allowing students to benefit from flexible class interactions while accommodating the demands of your professional life.